jeremyKisner/go-learn/README.md

 # go-learn
-Go by example.
-Coding challenges and learning paths.
+Go by example with coding challenges and learning paths.

 # run tests
 ```